unitaryfund/mitiq/docs/source/examples/loschmidt_echo_revival_zne.md

 * Noise weakens the correlations between adjacent sites.

-This tutorial covers simulating the Loschmidt echo and using zero-noise extrapolation to mitigate the effects of noise.
+This tutorial shows how to simulate the Loschmidt echo and use zero-noise extrapolation to mitigate the effects of noise.

 +++